The absence of stress is death

 Let me explain…

-As pointed by Prof. Selye himself, only the dead have no stress; things are out to get us, more metaphorically these days (bills, debts, managers, air pollution, etc.) than literally (bears, tigers), and logically if they all cause the same general response – the effect of many stressors is cumulative – they all add up and adaptation energy is finite.
+As as pointed by Prof. Hans Selye, only the dead have no stress; things are out to get us, more metaphorically these days (bills, debts, managers, air pollution, etc.) than literally (bears, tigers), and logically if they all cause the same general response – the effect of many stressors is cumulative – they all add up and adaptation energy is finite.
 Are we all doomed?

 As you can imagine a skin burn, an insect bite, loud noise, or swimming in freezing water are not the same thing as far as our bodies are concerned.
 While sharing the same general response, stressors possess as well a specific effect that acts on certain body organs/systems with an additional distinct reaction.
 Therefore different people respond differently to the same drug, and why some people don’t get sick when flu season comes around.
 If all the body systems are like chains – it is the weakest link that breaks.